FreezingMoon/AncientBeast/README.md

 - development workflow improvements
 - more project lore & documentation

-You can check it out via our auto-deployed Heroku build: https://beta.AncientBeast.com [ Unstable! ]

 ### [Contribute](CONTRIBUTING.md#readme)

 You can help out the project by hitting that ★ from the [upper right corner](#) & you can also pin it to your profile.